ECO-Qube/capi-gce-demo/intel-scheduler-walkthrough.md

    - Also you can log into the node and modify the file directly (which is what I am doing now, because the former two options aren't working for me)

    In order to be certain the raw metrics are available look at a specific endpoint output from the above command e.g.
-   ``kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/nodes/*/health_metric" | jq .``
+   ``kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/nodes/*/cpu_diff" | jq .``

-   Where "health_metric" is the specific metric looked at.
+   Where "cpu_diff" is the specific metric looked at.
 The output should be a json object with names an metrics info for each node in the cluster.

 6. Create the secret for the scheduling extender and start it: